Inside the world of Private Label Coffee Roasting Services

 High differentials at specific origins are a normal part of the coffee pricing triangle as at any time of the year, one or more origins will be in supply deficit, driving up the differential and demand exceeds notional supply.

 It's not unusual for raw coffee prices to swing more than 20+% in a month.
-In the autumn of 2021, the coffee index rose 35% in just 3 months.
+In the autumn of 2021, the coffee index rose 65% in just 3 months.

 Talking about price before cup profile is at cross purposes

-Asking about price before taste, profile or cup outcomes is the tail wagging the dog.
-How can you price something when there are 400 possible options or combinations.
+Asking about price before taste, profile or cup outcomes is a tail wagging the dog.

 Sure, indicating a budget gives a starting point, but until both parties are on the same page with quality or cup profile, then it's a waste of everyone's time.
+We understand the clients need help to get on that page.

-Quality is the first important discussion in any negotiation point - in fact it's the customer who wants the best quality at the lowest price and the roaster that wants to maintain their operating margins so they can continue to trade into the future instead of running assets into the ground on razor thin returns.
+Customers who want the best quality at the lowest price and the roaster that wants to maintain their operating margins so they can continue to trade into the future instead of running assets into the ground on razor thin returns.

 Why transparency and robust discussions are the key to a good private label deal

-A professional coffee roasting company knows their real (actual) costs to keep their infrastructure and business running.
+A professional coffee roasting company knows their real (actual) costs required to keep their infrastructure and business running.

-In my 35 years or being involved in outsourcing and private label contracts across many industries, private label (or contract manufacturing) is never a license to print money for the company supplying or delivering the contracted outcomes - like any manufacturer you can achieve better margins selling your own retail product.
+In my 40 years or being involved in outsourcing and private label contracts across many industries, private label (or contract manufacturing) is never a license to print money for the company supplying or delivering the contracted outcomes - like any manufacturer you can achieve better margins selling your own retail product.

 In some cases, private label manufacturing is barely able to pay costs and profits are limited whilst the risk is always present the customer may go elsewhere.

-Everyone wants a win and it's important in these engagements that both the customer and the supplier are working together in a unified objective and on a level platform and in good faith.
+Private label arrangements are indeed complex and delicate with everyone wanting a win it's important that both customers and suppliers work together in a unified objective and on a level platform in good faith.

 The two biggest stumbling blocks in private label coffee roasting negotiations is over the quality grade of the raw coffees and the volatility of raw coffee pricing.